Višegrad massacres: Massacres

 On 6 April 1992, the Yugoslav People's Army (JNA) occupied Višegrad after several days of fighting.
 Upon seizing the town, they formed the Serbian Municipality of Višegrad and took control of all municipal government offices.
 On 19 May 1992, the JNA officially withdrew from the town.
 Soon thereafter, local Serbs, the police and paramilitaries began one of the most notorious campaigns of ethnic cleansing in the conflict, designed to permanently rid the town of its Bosniak population.
-The ruling Serb Democratic Party declared Višegrad to be a "Serb" town.
+The ruling Serb Democratic Party declared "Višegrad to be a Serb town'.
 All non-Serbs lost their jobs, and the murders began.
 Serb forces (sometimes referred to as the "White Eagles" and "Avengers" and associated with Vojislav Šešelj, leader of the Serbian ultra-nationalist Serbian Radical Party) attacked and destroyed a number of Bosniak villages.
 A large number of unarmed Bosniak civilians in the town of Višegrad were killed because of their ethnicity.
 Hundreds of Bosniaks were killed in random shootings.

 Except for an apparently small number who escaped, all of the able-bodied Bosniak men and youths of Višegrad who had not fled the town were shot or otherwise killed, according to survivors.
 According to the 1991 Yugoslav census, Višegrad municipality had a population of about 21,000 before the conflict, 63% Bosniak and 33% Bosnian Serb.

 Every day Bosniak men, women and children were killed on the Drina river bridge and their bodies were dumped into the river.
 Many of the Bosniak men and women were arrested and detained at various locations in the town.
-Serb soldiers raped women and inflicted terror on civilians.
+Army of Republika Srpska soldiers raped women and inflicted terror on civilians.
 Looting and destruction of Bosniak and Croat property occurred daily and mosques in Višegrad were destroyed.
-Serb forces were also implicated in the widespread and systematic looting and destruction of Bosniak homes and villages.
+Army of Republika Srpska forces were also implicated in the widespread and systematic looting and destruction of Bosniak homes and villages.
 Both of the town's mosques were demolished.
 Many of the Bosniaks who were not immediately killed were detained at various locations in the town, as well as the former JNA military barracks at Uzamnica, 5 kilometres outside of Višegrad; some were detained in the hotel Vilina Vlas or other detention sites in the area.
-The Vilina Vlas hotel served as a "brothel" camp.
-Bosniak women and girls, including many not yet 14 years old, were brought to the camp by police officers and members of the paramilitary groups the White Eagles and Arkan's and Vojislav Šešelj's men.
+The Vilina Vlas hotel served as a brothel or rape camp.
+Bosniak women and girls, including many not yet 14 years old, were brought to the camp by police officers and members of the paramilitary groups the White Eagles and Arkan's and Šešelj's men.